-Federal law (USA) restricts this device to sale distribution and use by or on the order of physician.
+Federal law (USA) restricts this device to sale, by or on the order of a physician.

-MPACT - INSTRUCTIONS FOR USE
+ENGLISH MPACT® DM - INSTRUCTIONS FOR USE

-Important notice: the device(s) can be prescribed and implanted only by a doctor legally authorized to perform this type of surgery
+Important notice: the device(s) can be prescribed and implanted only by a doctor legally authorized to perform this type of surgery.